 Contested divorces can become a lengthy process, requiring multiple court appearances and time spent researching the other spouse’s finances.
 If a marriage involved particularly complex financial issues, such as a business, it will require a fair amount of resources to uncover all the facts.
 If possible, it is almost always better for both parties to try their best to compromise and work together toward securing a settlement that meets both their needs and desires.
 Nevertheless, court is an option.
 Keep in mind that decisions regarding some of the most important issues will be left up to a judge if your divorce ends up going through litigation and it is possible for both of you to be unhappy with the result.

 Regardless if you end up with an uncontested or contested divorce, the decision to split from your spouse is a major one and often emotionally tumultuous.
 You might be excited about starting a new life, or terrified of what the uncertain future holds.
 Whatever the case may be, know that you should not go through this process alone.

 At The Virga Law Firm, P.C., we have been representing individuals going through divorce for years, dedicating ourselves to protecting the rights of individuals, whether they go through litigation or not.
 Our team has over 40 years of combined experience and are committed to making this process run as smoothly as possible, with as little stress as possible.

-We have proven ourselves as an established family law firm, representing clients throughout Fort Walton Beach, Panama City Beach, Pensacola, Tallahassee, and Orlando, which is why securing the right representation is crucial to ensuring your best interests are served.
+We have proven ourselves as an established family law firm, representing clients throughout Fort Walton Beach, Panama City Beach, Pensacola, Navarre, and Orlando, which is why securing the right representation is crucial to ensuring your best interests are served.
 We even provide clients our personal phone numbers to assure them we are here to answer questions or concerns around the clock.